Yorkshire Terrier Blog

 It is not that smart to take your dog out for a walk just moments before bedtime.
 Also, it is not smart to expose it to any activities that will make it hard for them to settle down after it.
 Tend to take your dog out for a walk and playtime at least two hours before bedtime.
 That way Yorkie can get into a sleeping routine and it will have enough time to relax and unwind before it’s time to bark goodnight to you.

 Older Yorkies can develop a number of health problems, including arthritis which can affect sleep time.
 At times, it will become even difficult to fall asleep and find the right position.
 Nevertheless, medications and supplements can improve health status, while an orthopedic bed is also a plus.
+In case you’re searching for the right bed for your Yorkshire Terrier, then we recommend you to read our blog: How To Choose The Best Yorkie Bed?

 Consider getting a quality bed or crate for your pet dog as it will help in a great way to delete the chances of sleep disturbance.
 If you notice that the old one got worn out and the support damaged, consider buying a new bed for your pet Yorkie.